davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 - The **area of the square** is \\( A\_{S} = (2r)^2 \\).

-Therefore, the ratio of the circle area to square are is:
+Therefore, the ratio of the circle's area to the square's area is:

 $$
 \frac{A\_{C}}{A\_{S}} = \frac{\pi r^2}{(2r)^2}